Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 `Graph` is a collection of `nodes` and `edges` that constitute a graph structure.
 A `graph` is an abstract concept commonly used e.g. in mathematics and computer science which emphasizes the connections and relationships between entities (nodes) rather than exact geographic positions or distances.
 This graph structure is also called as `network topology`.
 A `network` then again is sometimes defined as **a  graph with attributes**, whereas `spatial network` is a `network` that is used to represent real-world systems on a geographic space.
 For example, street network is typically not only represented as a collection of `nodes` (intersections) and `edges` (streets) but there are various additional attributes associated with the network, such as length, speed limit, number of lanes, the location of crossroads etc. In practice, the terms `graph`, `network` and `spatial network` are often used in synonymous manner, although there can be subtle differences in terms of how they are defined in different contexts.
 In this book, we will broadly use the term `graph` when talking about any of these concepts.
 After all, all of these concepts are graph structures, regardless of whether they have attribute information or not.

 In the following, we will dive deeper to all of these aspects and construct various types of networks which aim to make it easier to understand how all of this works using Python.
+We recommend to start by reading through the section 8.1.2 because this section introduces fundamental concepts related to graphs and various useful functionalities of the `networkx` library.
 <!-- #endregion -->

 ## Creating a graph from scratch

 In the following sections, we will show how you can create a simple 1) undirected and 2) directed graph from scratch without any specific data source and explain the basic concepts, data structures and methods related to `networkx` library.

 ### Undirected graph